sarfata/kbox-firmware/README.md

 ## Changelog

+ * 2018 07 06 - v1.3.3
+   * Fix a bug which forced us to use `program-esp` to update the wifi module.
+     It is now possible again to just use the following commands to update KBox:

+            platform run -e host -t upload
+            platformio run -e esp -t upload

  * 2018 07 06 - v1.3.2
    * Changes to the build configuration to improve compatibility with Windows and address breaking changes in plaformio.